LaloGarces/Data-Preprocessing-Machine-Learning-Template/README.md

 # Data Preprocessing Machine Learning Template

 ## This is a Colab Template to be used as Data Preprocessing step before apply any ML Model.
-Within the Notebook, you will find the explanation and details of the “Why” of these steps presented in this template.
+Within the Notebook, you will find the explanation and details of the “Why” of these steps presented on this template.

 ### In this template, we present this 5 essential preprocessing steps: